eyashiro/eyashiro.github.io/pages/research-operations.md

 #### Zurich, Switzerland
 2017

-* Bioinformatic pipeline development for virus detection in metagenomes.
+* Bioinformatic pipeline development for metagenomes
-* Analyze the effect of diet on animal gut microbiomes
+* Analyzed the effect of diet on animal gut microbiomes

 <br />